gtopcu/aws-templates/Serverless-SAM-template/_serverlessNotes.md

     * ApproximateAgeOfOldestMessage CloudWatch Metric + Alarm, queue redrive + event forking pipeline

 SNS:
 - Can filter/retry, filter PII data.
 Supports 3rd party HTTP.
 Fan-out to multiple SQS.
-FIFO can now deliver to non-FIFO
+- FIFO can now deliver to non-FIFO, and support archiving & replays
 - Supports millions of subscribers with small latency (<100ms)
 - Async event sources(SNS, S3, EventBridge) do not wait for callback from lambda(no timeout), passes it to the lambda handler
 - Lambda invocation errors(throttling/large size/timeout):